-This project combines excavation, conservation, heritage studies, and community engagement at the site of Akko, Israel, a UNESCO World Heritage site.
+This program combines excavation, conservation, heritage studies, and community engagement at the site of Akko, Israel, a UNESCO World Heritage site.
 The project is a run by faculty from Penn State, UMass Amherst, Trinity College, and the University of Haifa.
 Students learn archaeological excavation and survey methods on the remains of a site that has been inhabited for more than 5000 years.
 They experience the role played by the distant past in today's political and cultural discourses, and work with stakeholders from communities in Akko to determine the future of the past at the site.

 Course Name and Number: